idris-lang/Idris-dev/README.md

 The file custom.mk-alldeps is a suitable example.

+The continues integration builds on travis-ci.org are build using the ghc-flag -Werror.
+To enable this behaviour locally also, please compile using `make CI=true` or adding the following line into `custom.mk`:

+`CI = true`

+If you are only compiling for installing the most current version, you can ommit the CI flag, but please make sure you use it if you want to contribute.

 ## Code Generation

 Idris has support for external code generators.
 Supplied with the distribution